matthewmorek/prestashop-module-boilerplate/readme.md

+# Prestashop Module Boilerplate
-# An attempt at standardizing Prestashop modules development using a solid framework for all future projects.
+An attempt at standardizing Prestashop modules development using a solid framework for all future projects.

 ## Usage
 Download this package and build your Prestashop modules on top of it.
 It has been designed and developed using standard Prestashop 1.4.x compatible methods and classes.